Saturday, July 17, 2010

 So why not stick with the concepts covered in the GMAT, which is intended for people heading to business school?
 While GMAT test preparation concentrates on algebra and geometry basics, it's basically 7th-grade math.
 Precalculus goes beyond typical GMAT review topics, and in my opinion, the advanced math review is more appropriate for business school.
 For instance, in my microeconomics class, we had to deal with logarithms and graphing supply/demand curves -- two areas which were *not* part of the Barron's or Kaplan GMAT review, but were covered extensively in precalculus.

-The online precalc class I took was not through MIT, but rather through a well-regarded public university's continuing education division.
-The class has been in existence since at least early 2006, and during that time has apparently been taught by the same instructor.
 On the class bulletin board, I noticed that there were other students from UPenn/Wharton, the University of Chicago, and NYU who were taking the same class before starting their respective MBA or masters programs.
 The precalc class was a for-credit course, but the credit will not be transferred to MIT.
 The main purpose of taking the class was to ensure that we come prepared for some of the concepts and exercises that are now being thrown at us, as opposed to checking off a math credit.

 So, how was the class?